dandavies23/jargon-unchained/README.md

 ### Frequent User Goals

-1. As a Frequent User, I want to see that the dictionary is growing and help it grow more
+1. As a Frequent User, I want to see that the dictionary is growing and help it grow more.

 2. As a Frequent User, I want to see what entries are doing well.

 3. As a Frequent User, I want to watch the site grow and get the next volume of the ebook published.

+_These goals could be further escalated by creating an editor role properly and nuturing return visits through e-mail notifications and summaries which would be developed in later sprints after the concept was proven._

 # Databases Collection and workflows
 ------------------